decentralizedintelligencenetwork/.github/profile/README.md

 # Doctelligence Network 🚀

-**Doctelligence** is a fully peer-to-peer decentralized Federated Learning (FL) protocol for EVM-compatible blockchains, enabling secure AI collaboration and data monetization while supporting individually owned, data-driven economies.
+**Doctelligence** is a fully peer-to-peer decentralized Federated Learning (FL) protocol for EVM-compatible blockchains, enabling secure AI collaboration and data monetization.
+It powers **open AI and data marketplaces**, where models can be trained **without reliance on centralized Web2.0 data silos or third-party gatekeepers**, supporting individually owned, data-driven economies.

 ---